mbrat2005/bicep-registry-modules/avm/res/azure-stack-hci/cluster/deployment-settings/README.md

 - Required: Yes
 - Type: string

+### Parameter: `keyVaultName`

+The name of the key vault to be used for storing secrets for the HCI cluster.
+This currently needs to be unique per HCI cluster.

+- Required: Yes
+- Type: string

 ### Parameter: `networkIntents`

 An array of Network ATC Network Intent objects that define the Compute, Management, and Storage network configuration for the cluster.